Paul DeJong

-Paul Sterling DeJong (born August 2, 1993) is an American professional baseball shortstop for the St. Louis Cardinals of Major League Baseball (MLB).
-He made his MLB debut in 2017.
+Paul Sterling DeJong (də-YUNG; born August 2, 1993) is an American professional baseball shortstop and third baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Toronto Blue Jays, San Francisco Giants, Chicago White Sox, Kansas City Royals, and Washington Nationals.

-A native of Orlando, Florida, DeJong attended and played college baseball at Illinois State University (ISU).
+A native of Orlando, Florida, DeJong played college baseball at Illinois State University (ISU).
 He was selected by the Cardinals in the fourth round of the 2015 MLB draft.
-In 2017, his rookie season, he led National League (NL) shortstops in home runs with 25.
-He was the club's starting shortstop for the subsequent seasons until he began struggling offensively during the 2021 and 2022 seasons.
-He lost his starting spot and was demoted to Triple-A in early May 2022 before being recalled that July.
+He made his MLB debut in 2017 with the Cardinals, and led National League (NL) shortstops in home runs that season with 25.
+In 2019, he was an All Star, and led NL shortstops in fielding percentage, assists, putouts, and double plays.

-Early life and amateur career
+Early life

 DeJong was born and raised in Orlando, Florida, before moving to Antioch, Illinois, at the age of 11.
+His parents are Keith and Andrea DeJong, and he has a brother, Matthew, and a sister, Emma.
+As a child, his mother brought him to play Little League games, and remembers a coach telling her when Paul was age 5 that he would one day play in the major leagues.

 He grew up an Atlanta Braves fan.

 DeJong graduated from Antioch Community High School in 2011.
-As a senior, he batted .430 with four home runs and 30 RBIs, leading his team to a 21–10 record.
+As a senior, he batted .430 with four home runs and 30 runs batted in (RBIs), leading his team to a 21–10 record.
+He was named All-area, All-Lake County First-Team, and All-North Suburban Conference First-Team.